Projektanker/Icons.Avalonia/README.md

 ### 2. Add xml namespace

-Add `xmlns:i="clr-namespace:Projektanker.Icons.Avalonia;assembly=Projektanker.Icons.Avalonia"` to your view.
+Add `xmlns:i="https://github.com/projektanker/icons.avalonia"` to your view.

 ### 3. Use the icon